matt1187/unified_tektool/README.md

 Improvement of flashing speed.
 Only 28F016SA offer block flash -> speedup with "minor" modification on my sourcefile For most flash type, it need  68k Code, which it is uploaded to Tek TDSxxx and 680x0 CPU controlled flash and received data.
 GPIB is always for ~1ms after receiving not aviable.
-This is why, bytewise  programming algorithm can reach only at best case 4kb/s.
+This is why, bytewise programming algorithm can reach only 4kb/s  at best case.
+Flash need up to 100µs time to save of bit and byte.
+Writespeed (Burst) is 1 MB/s (1µs cycle, too fast for flash)

 # note
 It is your risk.
 Pleas don't  hit me, if your unit is a brick.